cramis1/Marclock-with-CGM-weather/README.md

 - Trend arrow
 - Time since last pull from Xdrip (Xdrip only pushes data once every 5 mins)

-Note that when current BG reading is low, Current BG will turn red and graph point will turn red.
-When current BG reading is high, Current BG will turn orange and graph point will turn orange.
-When there is a missed BG reading, Current BG will have a gray strike-through and graph point will turn gray.
-A current BG of question marks means a connection with your phone (companion) has not been established, try tapping on the screen to refetch the data from Xdrip.
+-Note that when current BG reading is low, Current BG will turn red, arc will turn red, and graph point will turn red.
+-When current BG reading is high, Current BG will turn orange, arc will turn orange, and graph point will turn orange.
+-When there is a missed BG reading, Current BG will have a gray strike-through, arc will turn gray, and graph point will turn gray and be placed in the middle of the graph.
+-A current BG of question marks means a connection with your phone (companion) has not been established, try tapping on the screen to refetch the data from Xdrip.

-BG readings and weather are fetched every 2 minutes.
+BG readings are fetched every 2 minutes.
 You can also re-fetch BG and weather AT ANY TIME by clicking on the screen.

 Units/thresholds are taken from source (e.g., from xdrip) or as inputted manually in the settings.